 For a small business, even tiny tax mistakes can have outsized consequences.
 Most small businesses don’t have piles of extra cash lying around.
-An unexpected tax bill or penalty can seriously mess with your cash flow—sometimes enough to put you in the red.
+An unexpected tax bill or penalty can seriously disrupt cash flow—sometimes enough to put you in the red.

 Clarity